networknt/light-doc/content/tutorial/bot/build-light-bot.md

 light-bot is a tool built on top of the light-4j framework.
 Before using it, we have to clone and build it locally in our workspace.

-light-bot is a tool built on top of the light-4j framework.
-Before using it, we have to clone and build it locally in our workspace.

 To make it easier, we use networknt under user home directory for our workspace.
 Please follow the steps below to get light-bot built locally.
 If you have networknt workspace already, you do not need to create the directory.

 ```